This Stuff'll Kill Ya!

-This Stuff'll Kill Ya! is a 1971 American film directed by Herschell Gordon Lewis and starring Tim Holt and Jeffrey Allen.
-It features Holt's final film appearance.
+This Stuff'll Kill Ya! is a 1971 American crime film written, produced, composed, shot and directed by Herschell Gordon Lewis, and starring Jeffrey Allen and Tim Holt in his final film appearance.

 Plot

 A con artist acts as a preacher to run his moonshine distillery in a small town in the Deep South and clashes with a number of locals and a federal agent bent on shutting his operation down.

 Production

 This Stuff'll Kill Ya! was filmed in Checotah and Oklahoma City, Oklahoma.